Segovia Unit: Brief Overview Visiting Hours, Inmate Phones, And Location

 Deposit a slip with your address, in a bank stamped envelope to the Inmate trust fund, PO Box 60, Huntsville, TX 77342-0060

 The visitors going to Segovia Unit can visit on Saturdays and Sundays from the time 8:00 am to 5:00 pm.
 The visiting periods are only allowed for two hours and thus each inmate is allowed one visit within a weekend with two adults.

 No minor is allowed to enter the Segovia Unit, and you will need to prove that you are 18+.

 In order to visit someone within Segovia Unit, you will have to fill out a visiting form:

-The form is available online and needs approval from the Texas Department of Criminal Justice.
+The form is available online and needs the Texas Department of Criminal Justice approval.
 The following forms can be accessed by clicking on the link:

 However, it is recommended to read the guideline, helping you with how you can submit the form.